CANADA STOCKS-Futures mirror losses in global markets

 Reuters global stocks poll for Canada

-Canadian markets directory ($1= C$1.30) (Reporting By Nikhil Kumar in Bengaluru; Editing by Saumyadeb Chakrabarty and Anil D'Silva)
+Canadian markets directory ($1= C$1.30) (Reporting By Nikhil Kumar in Bengaluru; Editing by Saumyadeb Chakrabarty)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.